Germinating the seeds

 Getting started -- The seeds are small, so work in a well-lit area.
 You may plant each seed in individual, small containers, such as seedling starter trays.
 Or you plant them all in a single, larger container.
 Either way, use containers with drainage holes.

 For soil, use a well draining mix.
-I use a mix of 1 part coco fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
-An alternate mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand..
+A typical mix is 2 parts quality potting soil to 1 part perlite (use fine- or medium-grade perlite, not large chunks).

 Fill the pots, without packing down the soil, and place a seed or 2 on top.
 Tap the pot lightly to settle the seeds in the cracks of the soil.
 If you have long-fibered sphagnum moss, sprinkle a small amount over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 The amount of moss to use is shown in this photo.
 If you don't have the moss, sprinkle a small amount of your soil mix around the seeds.
 Then add water until everything is evenly moist (but not soggy).

 Until the seeds sprout, ensure that the surface soil always stays moist.
 A plastic dome may be used to maintain moisture, but leave it open slightly to allow some fresh air in.
-You may need to drip a few drops of water over the seeds every day to keep the seeds moist.
+You may need to drip a few drops of water over the seeds each day or two to keep the seeds moist.